charlesdungy/new-to-streaming-scraper/README.md

 ## Description

-Data are retrieved from two different data sources: [Rotten Tomatoes](https://www.rottentomatoes.com) (RT) and [What's on Netflix](https://www.whats-on-netflix.com) (WON).
+Data are retrieved from two different data sources: [What's on Netflix](https://www.whats-on-netflix.com) (WON) and [Rotten Tomatoes](https://www.rottentomatoes.com) (RT).
 RT data are cleaned and transformed with Python, while WON data are cleaned and transformed with R.

 All data are piped into a MySQL database, then retrieved for presentation in R.